-I had seen countless patients go home with prescriptions for 5mg of Oxycodone.
-It was the typical dose for our adult patients, but this time it had been written for a 3-year-old girl.
+Prioritizing medication safety for nurses and other healthcare professionals is crucial.
+I had seen countless patients go home with prescriptions for 5mg of Oxycodone, which was the typical dose for our adult patients.
+But in the case of Radonda Vaught, the same prescription was mistakenly written for a 3-year-old girl.
 How did this happen?
 How did the provider not catch that 5mg would be an overdose for this small child?
 How many times had this happened before and not been caught?

 So how does someone give or order the wrong medication and how can we prevent it?